You have questions...

 Q: What makes your service different from other sharpeners?

 A: Many sharpeners use similar methods to sharpen knives and scissors; usually belt sanders and/or bench grinders.
 These devices can heat up the blade, which causes the temper to weaken and leads to micro-fractures and chipping.
 Also, it is difficult to maintain a proper angle/bevel when sharpening on a belt sander.
-For knives, I use a water-cooled stone that runs at a low RPM, ensuring the temper will not be damaged.
-I also use an angling tool that allows me to sharpen your knife to a precise angle to suit your cutting needs.
-I have also found that most sharpeners do not have the equipment necessary to sharpen convex (Japanese) beauty shears correctly; most add a micro-bevel similar to that of a knife.
+We have also found that most sharpeners do not have the equipment necessary to sharpen convex (Japanese) beauty shears correctly; most add a micro-bevel similar to that of a knife.
 I use a machine with specialized diamond wheels and honing wheels which allows me to properly sharpen convex (Japanese) beauty shears.

 Q: How much do you charge?

 A: Price depends on the length of the blade or type of shear, and extent of the damage.
 Additional charges apply if blade is excessively chipped, tip is broken, or is re-purposed.
-Typically, prices range from $3.00 - $30.00.
+Please see the Price List for details.